Women in South Korea: Spy cameras

 Criminals often use these videos or pictures, publishing them online for money.
 In some cases they have been published to online live streams.
 While many of those who make the recordings are indiscriminate with regard to their victims, some specifically target those with fame or wealth such as K-pop stars, actors, government officials, or popular social media figures.

 Spycam recording is an invasion of privacy involving a disregard for human rights, and it can have a significant impact on its victims.
 Some people are frightened by the thought that someone could always be watching them.
 Other reactions include stress, drinking, and in some cases the victims have committed suicide.
 Before the National Assembly extended the law on this, offenders would serve up to 18 months for the crime.
 The maximum sentence has been extended to 3 years, and this includes anyone who has the footage in their possession rather than just the person who made the recording.

 In June 2018, President Moon Jae-In further extended the penalty to 10 million won (U.S. $9,000) or five years in prison.
 Over 6,400 cases of illegal filming were reported in 2017, while in 2012 the number was 2,400.
 There were over 26,000 reported cases from 2012 to 2016.
 With few government staff available to inspect public restrooms and items, it has been difficult for government agencies to find hidden cameras since they are usually only placed in a location for a short time.

-Behaviours such as stereotyping, discrimination, demeaning or contemptuous speech, regarding women as sex objects, focusing on appearance and age, and replacing women with body parts or genitals, have become commonplace in South Korean online culture.
-These can be disregarded as the acts of malicious people, but the production and distribution of online hate speech can nevertheless reinforce stereotypes and lead to generalization.
-Online hate speech is reproduced and multiplied in ways that can establish and reinforce prejudice against women.
-The pursuit of gender equality in online spaces may require education.